 Single-vehicle accidents are those in which only one vehicle sustains damage, even if other vehicles are involved.
 In one recent year, 40 percent of passenger vehicle deaths from traffic accidents occurred in single-vehicle crashes, as did 53 percent of occupant deaths in SUVs and 58 percent of occupant deaths in pickup trucks.

 While it is often assumed that the driver of the single vehicle involved in the crash is de facto at fault, this isn't always the case.
 There are many ways in which a single-vehicle accident can be caused by the actions or negligence of others.

 Here are some single-vehicle accident cases, along with potential sources of liability:

 - You're driving down the road when someone suddenly pulls out in front of you.
 To avoid a collision, you veer to the side and crash into a utility pole instead.
-The other driver is liable for your accident, as he or she pulled out in front of you.
+The other driver is liable for your accident because they pulled out in front of you.

 - While driving on the freeway, the brakes suddenly go out in your car.
 To avoid having an accident with someone else, you swerve off the road and go into a ravine.
 If your brakes were defective, liability for your accident could rest with the brake manufacturer.
 Also, if you recently had work done on your vehicle, the liability could fall on the shop where you had the work done.

 To establish negligence, you must prove the following:

 - The at-fault party owed you a duty of care.
 This duty is often as simple as operating his or her motor vehicle in a safe and lawful manner.

 - The at-fault party breached this duty, and the breach resulted in an accident.

 - The accident caused damages to you, including medical expenses or damage to your car.